Table of Contents

 - Maintain and update customer information, including information regarding the beneficial owners of legal entities, on a risk basis.

-What are the Five Pillars of AML?
+What Are the Five Pillars of AML?

-1. Designate A Compliance Officer (AML Officer)
+1. Appoint a Compliance Officer (AML Officer)

-2. Develop and Implement Effective Internal Controls
+2. Establish Effective Internal Controls

-3. Create Periodic Training For Employees
+3. Create Regular Training for Employees

-4. Ensure Independent Testing & Auditing
+4. Independent Testing and Auditing

 5. Carry Out Customer Due Diligence